chevereto/v4-docs/application/reference/cli.md

 ### Initialize tenants

 The `init` command initializes the tenants system in Chevereto.
-It sets up the necessary database tables and configurations to support multi-tenancy.
+It sets up the necessary database tables and configurations to support multitenancy.

 ```sh
 app/bin/tenants -C init
 ```

-**Note:** This command creates the required database tables for managing tenants.
-You must set `CHEVERETO_ENABLE_TENANTS=1` [environment](../configuration/environment.md#toggles) key to run the application in multi-tenant mode.

 ### Add tenant